top of page

 • Difficulty trusting others

-• Struggles with identity or belonging (I've written more on identity confusion here)
+• Struggles with identity or belonging (I have written more about identity here and here)

 • A sense of not being “enough”